spreeuwers/xsd2ts/README.md

 Now you can use the npm lib in other npm projects by installing it:

     npm install --save <your npm package name>

+Remark: Ther was an error in version 3.1: it did not emit an index.ts